Why live in The Quarter?

-Yes.
 Returning tenants may leave their possessions in their apartment over the summer for a minimal storage fee.
 Because you are only renting storage, you will need to take the utilities out of your name and turn in your keys.
 If you want 24/7 access, reasonably priced summer leases are available.
-New tenants, provided the unit is available, may also take advantage of the above offer.
-If the unit is not available, we have a limited number of storage rooms that may be rented for the same fee.
+Summer storage is also offered to new tenants, provided the unit is available.
+If the unit is not available, we do have a limited number of storage rooms that may be rented for the same fee.
 View our Leasing

 page for summer storage and rent pricing.

 Your lease is a binding legal document; once you sign, you are responsible for the terms outlined in your lease.

 Yes.
 You will need the permission of your roommates and the Landlord.
 The person you wish to sublet to will need to fill out an application and come into the office to sign a sublet lease.
 There is a modest fee for subletting a unit.
 Understand that you are still responsible for the condition of the apartment when you are subletting.